 What inspires me most is the beauty of nature.
 I am a senior postdoc and part of the Green Labs Initiative at the Princess Máxima Center for Pediatric Oncology.
 Embedded in the DREAM3DLAB, my work focusses on developing advanced 3D imaging technologies to better understand and tackle the aggressive nature of cancer.
 Like many of us working in science, I feel a great urge to perform my work with a minimal impact on the environment and I am therefore excited to build a community that strives to create a world where science is green.

-I am a PhD student at the Department of Genetic Identification at the Erasmus MC, University Medical Center in Rotterdam and in my project I study how our appearance is encoded in our DNA.
+I work at Naturalis Biodiversity Center within a project applying genomic tools for biodiversity monitoring.
 I was always hugely in love with nature.
 That was one of the reasons why I decided to study biology and became a researcher.
 However, performing lab-based research comes with a lot of energy use and waste production, which can be detrimental to our natural world.
 Therefore, I feel a need to make my work more environmentally-friendly and I am very excited about the growing number of activities promoting more sustainable research, such as Green Labs NL.
 I believe that by working together we can really make a difference!

 Marit de Kort

 Hi there!
-My name is Marit and I am a PhD student at the NKI in Amsterdam.
-In my research I try to better understand transcription of a gene is regulated over time, by imaging single cells and observing transcriptional bursts of my favorite gene.
+My name is Marit and I am a policy officer at the Biomedical Master’s programmes at Utrecht University.
 In my private life I actively try to minimize my carbon footprint.
-This is in stark contrast to my lab work, where I create a lot of waste and use a lot of resources every day.
+This was in stark contrast to my lab work as a PhD student, where I created a lot of waste and used a lot of resources every day.
 I think it’s really important that we, scientists, take responsibility and collectively start working on the issue of sustainability in our labs.
 I’m excited to contribute by working with Green Labs NL towards more sustainable labs in the future.

 Hello, I am Rolf and I currently work as a Post Doc at the University of Twente.
 My scientific focus is on the development of stem cell-based in vitro models to study cardiac diseases and toxicities, so I am mostly working in “wet” labs culturing cells.
 It is in these labs that I realized how big our footprint on the environment is as scientists, since we consume large amounts of disposable plastics and electricity.
 This motivated me to focus my energy on reducing our impact on the planet as much as I can whilst still performing science.
 At Green Labs NL, we can make a difference by educating the scientific community in how to be scientifically successful and sustainable at the same time.
 I am proud to be a part of that movement.